-Else Nutrition’s formula is designed to provide an alternative, organic plant-based baby formula to meet the needs for parents and their infants, and who require baby formula alternatives to cow’s milk and soy protein formulas.
+Else Nutrition’s formula is designed to provide an alternative, organic formula to meet the needs of parents and their infants, and for those who require baby formula alternatives to cow’s milk and soy protein formulas.

 We surveyed parents to rank the top criteria in choosing a formula for their infant.
 A guarantee of all nutritional requirements for proper development, good and safe ingredients, and a formula that is easy to digest and tolerate were among their top reasons to choose an infant baby formula.

-Else Nutrition’s formulas are nutritionally adequate to support growth and provide a full amino acid and fatty acid profile, as well as all other nutrients needed for development.
-Our formulas have a clean label – with no added external macronutrients, are hormone, antibiotic and GMO free, and have a minor ecological footprint.
+Else Nutrition’s formulas are nutritionally adequate to support growth and provide a complete amino acid and fatty acid profile, as well as all other nutrients needed for development.
+Our formulas have a clean label – with no added external macronutrients, are hormone, antibiotic, and GMO free, and have little ecological footprint.

 The main protein sources of our plant-based formula come from almonds and buckwheat, two gluten-free protein sources that are perfect for vegetarian and vegan households.

 If your infant is experiencing colic, switching from a standard cow’s milk formula may improve your infant’s symptoms.
 Trying an alternative healthy, plant-based formula will help your infant achieve healthy growth and development with improved formula tolerance and less crying.

 The content and advice provided in this article is for informational purposes only and is not a substitute for medical diagnosis, treatment, advice for specific medical conditions.
 Always consult a pediatrician to understand the individual needs of your child.